swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .language-python}

+In Python, we can think of a string as an ordered collection of characters.
 We can access a character in a string using its index.
 For example, we can get the first
 character of the word `'lead'`, by using `word[0]`.
 One way to print each character is to use
 four `print` statements: